AxOS-project/AxOS-Awesome/README.md

 - [ ] Better wifi apparence (i currently use nmtui)
 - [ ] Create the image
 - [ ] Add AxOS Awesome on the offical AxOS website
+- [ ] make some logos updatable with system trays

 Yeah i know the list is huge...